Imagine that you’re balancing a chaotic day, answering emails, planning your next big project, and trying to remember if you’ve fed the dog.

 For example, train it to handle FAQs, understand scheduling preferences, or process financial entries.
 Continuously update its training as new scenarios arise, ensuring it stays effective and relevant to your business needs.

-- Frequency of mistakes or failures.
+- Frequency of errors or escalations.

 7. Scale and expand